exporl/apex/documentation/basicconcepts/index.md

 A schema describes the structure of the document and specifies where each element is allowed to occur.
 In addition it contains exhaustive documentation.
-The Apex3 schema’s are located under `/schemas` in the main Apex3 directory.
+The APEX 4 schema’s are located under `/schemas` in the main APEX 4 directory.

 A document is called *valid* when it adheres to the associated schema and if the document complies with the constraints expressed in it [^1].
-If the document is valid the experiment file should run directly after having opened it with Apex3 (although errors that are specific to Apex3 can still occur).
-Apex3 will generate warnings and errors if the experiment file is not valid [^2].
+If the document is valid the experiment file should run directly after having opened it with APEX 4 (although errors that are specific to APEX 4 can still occur).
+APEX 4 will generate warnings and errors if the experiment file is not valid [^2].

 For autocompletion and display of documentation it is necessary to work in OxygenXML.
 You need to associate the experiment file with the main schema, i.e. experiment.xsd.
-Click on `associate schema` in Oxygen (pushpin icon) and browse for experiment.xsd, which is usually located under the main Apex3 directory [^3].
+Click on `associate schema` in Oxygen (pushpin icon) and browse for experiment.xsd, which is usually located under the main APEX 4 directory [^3].
 Click on OK.
 Once an XML-file is associated with the schema, you can check whether your document is well-formed (menu bar: red `v` icon, bottom row, left) and valid (menu bar: blue `v` icon, bottom row, second from left).